Department for Environment and Water (South Australia): History of the environment portfolio

-On 1 July 2012, the Department of Environment and Natural Resources became the Department of Environment, Water and Natural Resources after acquiring the roles and responsibilities of the former Department of Water.
+On 1 July 2012, the Department of Environment and Natural Resources became the Department of Environment, Water and Natural Resources (DEWNR) after acquiring the roles and responsibilities of the former Department of Water.
+This created the current (2024) incarnation of the department. it was given its present name on 22 March 2018.
 Following the Liberal Party's victory in the 2018 state election, the department was renamed as the Department for Environment and Water (DEW) on 2 March 2018.

+People

+Deputy Premier Susan Close, who is also Minister for Climate, Environment and Water, has responsibility for the department.
+As of February 2024, the chief executive of the department is Ben Bruce, who took over from John Schutz.